xmartlabs/fluttips/README.md

 [Flutter Bloc][bloc] is used for state management, specifically, we use Cubit to manage the screen state.
 Each app section is added in a project folder which contains three components, the Screen (a `StatelessWidget`, the UI), the Cubit and the state.

-The `MainScreen` is the Widget that contains all screens.
+The `MainScreen` is the Widget containing all screens.
 It defines the `MaterialApp` and provides the app router.
 The router has two subgraphs, the `UnauthenticatedRouter` used for unauthenticated users and the `AuthenticatedRouter` used for authenticated users.

 The [app router][app_router] is provided by [auto_route][auto_route], and contains the previous sections with some nested screens.

 The [theme folder][theme] contains the theme definitions, for example colors, styles and dimensions.
-Another important plugin related to the UI is [flutter_screenutil][flutter_screenutil], used for adapting screen and font size.
+Another key plugin related to the UI is [flutter_screenutil][flutter_screenutil], used for adapting screen and font size.

 ### Core section